What is it? What should you expect?

 Michigan’s Auto Insurance Reform, it’s finally coming around the corner on July 2, 2020.
 As many of you know, Michigan passed a bill that will hopefully save many drivers money each year on their auto insurance.
 This is partially due to the PIP Reform coverage on your auto insurance policies.
 There are other parts to this, but this blog focuses on just the PIP portion of it.

 PIP is the coverage on your auto insurance policy that pays for the medical costs for auto-related injuries.
 This will cover not only the medical bills but for any long-term care, wage loss, and replacement services.

 WHO DOES PIP COVER?

-PIP will cover the named insured of the policy, also known as policyholder, and their resident relatives.
+PIP will cover the named insured of the policy, also known as the policyholder and their resident relatives.
 Being a listed driver on the auto policy is NOT the same as being a named insured or a resident relative.

 WHO IS A RESIDENT RELATIVE?

 The definition of a resident relative can be difficult to define as not everyone’s family and living situations are the same.
 The generalized response would be anyone who is legally a relative of the named insured that permanently resides in the same home as the named insured.
 This would include the named insured’s children and spouse.
 Please have a conversation with your insurance agent if your family/living situation does not fall into the “traditional” circumstances.